 The last square on the board is the Special Square, which serves an entirely different function on (nearly) every board.
 The only thing Special Squares have in common is their ability to summon Captain Justice or Captain Dark after the player has cleared Disney Town in their story file (I’m not clear on what happens if a PSP player who hasn’t cleared Disney Town plays multiplayer with someone who has – anyone have any info?).
 Captains J and D appear randomly, overriding the usual Special Square results (although only one of them can be on the board at a time), and then follow the player around as they move.
 Typically, they appear in the square directly behind the player they are following, but if someone passes through the Captain’s companion’s square, Justice/Dark will capriciously hop ship to that new player!
 Playing to type, Captain Justice tries to do good deeds while Captain Dark does evil deeds.
 They may reward or take away GP, respectively, and they’re also able to buy the square that they (the Captain, that is, not the controlling player) end their turn on, even if that means buying it from other players!
 This might sound like a Captain Justice-exclusive action, and yes, Justice will pay out of his own pocket and even place his own Command for you, but it’s not exclusive!
 Dark will do the same… at a dramatically increased price, straight out of the player’s wallet!
 Oh, and to repeat: seeing one of them appear outside of the Arena (not even necessarily on your player) gives you a seemingly-random chance of gaining their combined D-Link.

 That covers most of the game’s basics, but there’s one feature we have to cover before we move on to the individual boards: the cards themselves.
 You might have wondered why your Commands are called “cards” in this game when they could have simply been called “Commands.”
 This is because they’re not just here to be installed into the board, but also to be played “from your hand” to influence the game.
-Commands are generalized into their new form as cards: all attacks become “Attack Cards,” all magic becomes “Magic Cards,” and absolutely everything else (Blocks, Jumps, Shotlocks) become “Miscellaneous Cards” You can also occasionally win “Joker” cards when refuelling your cards at checkpoints and the gold starting square, which cannot be placed on tiles but serve a special purpose in your hand.
+Commands are generalized into their new form as cards: all physical attacks become “Attack Cards,” all magic becomes “Magic Cards,” and absolutely everything else (Blocks, Jumps, Shotlocks) become “Miscellaneous Cards” You can also occasionally win “Joker” cards when refuelling your cards at checkpoints and the gold starting square, which cannot be placed on tiles but serve a special purpose in your hand.
 Each one of these card types has their own power, and you can play them at the start of your turn, on their own or in special combos, to unlock special actions.
 The powerups from cards include the ability to cost other players their turns, choose your direction at the start of your turn instead of continuing in the current direction, and my personal favourite, rolling lots and lots of dice.
 You can also use Jokers to get random results, including the rare odds of capturing free panels or even zones!
 Yeah, that’s not going to happen.
 Honestly, there are a lot of times I’d rather just get another Magic card than a Joker, so that I can use Two Dice.

 Strangely, most AI players do not play their cards, even though it clearly puts them at a disadvantage.
 They will only play Joker cards (and as soon as they get them) because Joker cards cannot be installed to panel and so serve no other purpose but to be played, and might overwhelm the AI’s deck if they weren’t disposed of!